JacobGlennAyers/spectrace/README.md

 The plugin sets tool parameters via GIMP's API, but the tool options panel display may not update visually.
 The tool *behaves* correctly.
 Click `Filters > Spectrace > Reset Tool Settings` if unsure.

-### `gimpformats` Can't Read My XCF File

-- **Most common cause:** The file was opened or saved in GIMP 3.0
-- Solution: Use GIMP 2.10.x exclusively.
-Files saved in GIMP 3.0 may need to be recreated from scratch in 2.10
-- Verify: `Help > About` in GIMP should show 2.10.x

 ### Python Packages Not Found